tarunupadhayay/ITT-String-Question-Assignment/README.md

 # ITT-String-Question-Assignment
-String concept and Question in C++ Language
+String concept and Question in C Language